-The Creeping Flesh is a 1972 (released 1973) British science fiction horror feature film directed by Freddie Francis (Tales from the Crypt; The Vampire Happening; The Skull) from a screenplay by Peter Spenceley and Jonathan Rumbold.
+The Creeping Flesh is a 1973 British science fiction horror film directed by Freddie Francis (Tales from the Crypt; The Vampire Happening; The Skull) from a screenplay by Peter Spenceley and Jonathan Rumbold.

 In a flashback, Hildern recounts his return in 1893 from an expedition to New Guinea where he has discovered an abnormally large humanoid skeleton.
 Paradoxically, the skeleton is far older than previously recovered specimens, but also much more advanced.

 Hildern hopes the discovery will earn him the prestigious Richter Prize.
 Hildern has little time to rejoice before receiving word that his wife, institutionalized for years, has finally died.
 This he learns from his brother James Hildern (Christopher Lee) who runs the asylum where Hildern’s wife had been held in secret…

 “Using a cool style, with many medium and long shots, Francis gives the picture a sense of desolation and bleakness appropriate to the kind of ‘decency’ that must be accepted if the events recounted are to viewed as disturbingly evil.
 The result is Francis’ most complex and revealing picture, achieving exactly the right tone for such a depressing fable about ‘Englishness’.”
 The Aurum Film Encyclopedia: Horror

 “Though Freddie Francis took many a directorial job as just work, it seems his heart was in this one.
 The Creeping Flesh beckons the glorious days of the similar Hammer and Amicus films, and includes some of his best camera set-ups — namely the use of distorted lenses to suggest a character’s descent into insanity and a point of view shot from the inside of the monster’s gooey skull.”
 DVD Drive-In